damlobster/ada2018/README.md

 We would like to analyse the environment news coverage in the world.

-More precisely, we would like to see what are the main actors implied in environment, how they are connected to each other .
+We would like to see what are the main actors implied in environment, how they are connected to each other, what the general impression is, how a country attracts attention from the world on this matter.

 For this analysis, we are going to use the GDELT v2.0 dataset which contains information from the world's news media.
+More precisely, we will make high use of two metrics from GDELT, the number of mentions and the tone.

 # Research questions